Is this a Prime Time To acquire Sana Biotechnology Inc. (SANA) stock - The Dwinnex

 Insider Transactions:

-An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Mar 21 when Yang Patrick Y bought 28,000 shares for $7.30 per share.
 The transaction valued at 204,400 led to the insider holds 174,250 shares of the business.

 MacDonald James J. sold 333 shares of SANA for $2,091 on Feb 18.
 The EVP & General Counsel now owns 429,417 shares after completing the transaction at $6.28 per share.